jameshughes89/cs101/site/labs/objects/data-structures.rst

     * 6

 #.
-Write assertion tests for each of your functions above
+Write *unit tests* for the class

+    * Writing tests for collections can be difficult, so do your best
+    * Use the `CountryCatalogueTest` class as an example from assignment 4.

 Before Kattis